mirumee/ariadne/docs/introduction.rst

         }
     """)

-    # Create ResolverMap for Query type defined in our schema...
+    # Create type instance for Query type defined in our schema...
-    query = ResolverMap("Query")
+    query = QueryType(")

     # ...and assign our resolver function to its "hello" field.
     @query.field("hello")